 Serving Up Local

 The Golden Horseshoe Food and Farming Alliance (GHFFA) project, Serving Up Local, is a partnership with Durham and Halton regions, and the City of Hamilton, to increase the amount of local foods offered in their facilities with a special focus on long-term care homes.
+The LTC homes set a goal of increasing local food purchases by 5% from their baseline and achieved a combined 23% local food increase in 2017!
 With an estimated $745 million dollars spent by Ontario’s Broader Public Sector institutions annually on food and beverages, we are using the purchasing power of public institutions to help strengthen Ontario’s agricultural sector, while appealing to customers and long-term care residents seeking local food offerings.
-Serving Up Local is made possible with financial support from the Government of Ontario, in partnership with the Greenbelt Fund.
+Serving Up Local was made possible with financial support from the Government of Ontario, in partnership with the Greenbelt Fund.

 » Increase the amount of local food produce and food products homes and facilities are currently purchasing by 5% from their baseline.